KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 - vanish as if erased
 - remain trapped as nested contents of a permanent Theonic container

-Nor must they depart merely as isolated units severed from one another.
+Nor must they depart merely as isolated units fractured from one another.

 The lawful model is **convergent return**.